Skip to main content

 Egypt

-Plutarch (1st–2nd century), recounting the story of Isis and Osiris, mentions the purification rites of Egyptian priests and their special attitude toward clothing.
+The Pyramid of Pepi II (6th Dynasty, ca. 2246–2152 BCE), Recitation № 564, states: «You will become clean in the Jackal Lake and be purged (of impurity) in the Duat Lake.» (2007AllenJP:298).
+Later, Plutarch (1st–2nd century CE), recounting the story of Isis and Osiris, mentions the purification rites of Egyptian priests and their special regard for clothing.
 In their vestments, they likened themselves to Osiris, whose raiment «admits of no shadow or variegation, but is one simple likeness of light; for the beginning is pure, and the primary and intelligible is unmixed.
 Therefore, having once put on this garment, the priests then remove it and keep it invisible and untouched» (1996Плутарх:4,5,77).

 10 And the servant took ten camels of the camels of his master, and departed, with all kinds of precious things' of his master in his hand ; and he arose, and went to Mesopotamia unto the city of Nachor.